- Selina Bell, guest in The Foundling’s Crisis Nursery

 “I’ve lost my housing and have no safe place to bring my children.”

 “I’m at my wits end.
 I need someone to help get my family back on our feet.”

 “To do what’s best for my children, I need to check into rehab, but I have no one to take care of them.”

 These are the kinds of statements we hear in the Maria Lucadamo Crisis Nursery every day.
-We offer respite, a safe place to bring a child for up to 21 days, while parents deal with short-term crises that could otherwise easily turn into disaster.
+We offer respite, a safe place to bring a child for up to 21 days, while parents respond to short-term crises that could otherwise turn into disaster.